JackDan9/graduation_project/README.md

 ```
 ------

-## If you like it, please give me a star!
+## Suggestions
-## If you have valuable experience in this area, welcome, grateful!
+- If you have more suggestions, please help me!
+Thanks!